gkunde/py_html_form_parser/README.md

 ```

 ### Example 4 &ndash; Re-grouping a select element
-Select elements are parsed into separate `FormElement` objects.
+Select elements are parsed into separate `FormDataEntry` objects.
 If an application needs to validate only one option is selected, this is a possible approach:
 ```python
 from html_form_parser import HtmlFormParser